databricks-industry-solutions/smart-claims/README.md

 * For optimum experience, reduce cluster startup times by having a running ML Runtime Interactive cluster, DBSQL Warehouse, DLT in dev mode
 * Ideal Flow:
   * Explain need for claims automation via 'smart claims' & how Lakehouse aids the process
-  * Deck: (based on this readme & sets the flow of the story, 15 min)
+  * Deck: based on this Readme, set the flow of the story (15 min)
-  * Discovery of where they are ( 10 min)
+  * Discovery of where they are (10 min)
   * Demo (25 min)
    * DE: Workflow & DLT (5 min)
    * ML: Model management & inferencing (5 min)